Loubnaelghazi/SyndicPro/README.md

 ## Contributors

-I would like to express my gratitude to my teamate who have contributed to the development of this project:
+I collaborated with a teammate throughout the development of this project.
+We worked together to bring different perspectives and skills to the table, enhancing the overall quality of the application.

 - **[Mohamed El Mrabet]([https://github.com/contributor-username](https://github.com/med-el-mrabet))**